Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_1.md

 # Task 1

-After installing the APK, we can see why this application is designed and we can see 13 different options or levels.

-The initial one is `Insecure Logging`.
+Upon installing and launching the APK, we observe that the application provides 13 different challenges, each corresponding to a specific vulnerability.
+The first level is titled "Insecure Logging".

 To understand what's actually happening over there, we need to examine the source code through JADX.